Verify API v4

 Creating Allowlists and Denylists

 You can work with Arkose Labs to define Allowlists and Denylists.
 Essentially, Arkose takes a list of attributes and values you provide and uses them to create a custom telltale for your sessions.
 If an Allowlist-associated telltale is triggered, the session is validated, no matter what else happens.
 If a Denylist-associated telltale is triggered, the session is not validated.
-This is regardless of any other telltales being triggered.
+This happens regardless of any other telltales being triggered.

 To create an Allowlist or Denylist telltale, customers create a Zendesk ticket to put an attribute and its value or value range either as in an Allowlist or Denylist (IP values are a frequent choice for list attributes).
 From that, Arkose will create and set up custom telltales that your Verify API calls will use.